wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     )
     ```

-    A central set of masking helpers is on the roadmap; until they land, redact at the call site explicitly.
-Reviewers must reject any logger call that interpolates secrets or PII into a message string.
+    Redact at the call site — pass already-masked values into `slog` attributes; never interpolate raw secrets or PII into a message string.
+Reviewers reject logger calls that violate this.

 ---